EurovisionworldEurovisionworld

 Location: Pier Head

-Eurovision Village is the official festival area during Eurovision Song Contest 2023.
+Eurovision Village was the official festival area during Eurovision Song Contest 2023.

-In Eurovision Village you can see live performances by artists, DJs, special events and public viewing of the shows broadcast from the Arena.
+In Eurovision Village you could see live performances by artists, DJs, special events and public viewing of the shows broadcast from the Arena.

-Eurovision Village will have a capacity for 25,000 people and is open from 13:00 to 23:00 (British time).
-On Saturday 13 May it will close after the Grand Final.
+Eurovision Village had a capacity for 25,000 people and was open from 13:00 to 23:00 (British time).
+On Saturday 13 May it closed after the Grand Final.

-Eurovision Village will be open for everybody.
-All events will be free to attend except Saturday's Grand Final.
+Eurovision Village was open for everybody.
+All events were free to attend except Saturday's Grand Final.

-Eurovision Village 2023 will be organised by the EBU and the City of Liverpool, and will be located in and around Pier Head on the Liverpool riverside.
+Eurovision Village 2023 was organised by the EBU and the City of Liverpool, and was located in and around Pier Head on the Liverpool riverside.
 Pier Head has many famous attractions and landmarks to visit, including the Beatles Statue, the Mersey Ferry that docks in front of the Mersey Ferries Building and The Three Graces.

 EuroClub: Camp and Furnace